Understanding the curriculum

 Consultation on the draft HSC Examination Specifications for the new Stage 6 English, Mathematics Standard, Science and History courses occurred from May to June 2017.

 The final HSC Examination Specifications will be published during Term 3, 2017 with materials including sample examination questions, sample answers, sample marking guidelines and revised performance band descriptions.
-New Stage 6 English, Mathematics Standard, Science and History courses will be examined for the first time in 2019.
+New Stage 6 English, Mathematics Standard, Science and History courses will be examined for the first time for the HSC in 2019.